 Market Penetration Technology

-Technology has greatly influenced how businesses and companies enter and thrive in a market.
+Technology has dramatically influenced how businesses and companies enter and thrive in a market.
 Resisting this change can be a severe disadvantage.

 The advent of the internet has changed the market landscape.
 The era of large monopolies ruling the market is waning.
 The internet has handed a plethora of tools into the hands of every commoner that would allow them to influence and sell to millions of people.